In this post I will address the popular succulent Madagascar Palm and answer the question, are Madagascar Palms poisonous?

 Injuries and infection can occur if the cat brushes against the trunk or even runs past the plants abrasively while it has an open wound or cut.

 Likely symptoms would be diarrhea, a lack of appetite or vomiting, lethargy and an unwillingness to move and in severe cases your cat could have an irregular heartbeat and even die.

 So cats should never be allowed to go anywhere near your Madagascar Palms but what canines?

-Madagascar Palms are poisonous to dogs.
-Dogs can chew on plants leaves and thus ingest the poisonous sap of the plant resulting in diarrhea, a lack of appetite, vomiting, lethargy and in severe cases the dog could have an irregular heartbeat and even die.
+This will often result in diarrhea, a lack of appetite, vomiting, lethargy and in severe cases the dog could have an irregular heartbeat and even die.

-But, dogs may still sniff and chew on the plant’s leaves and extremities or make contact with it while marking their territory, which will also have harmful side effects similar to those experienced by cats.
+But, dogs may still sniff and chew on the plant’s leaves and extremities or make contact with it while marking their territory.
+This will have harmful side effects on the animal similar to those experienced by cats.